Umutkok/Mathematical-Surfaces---Compute-Shaders/README.md

 I learned from this project:

-*Writing and integrating compute shaders in Unity

-*Performing parallel computations via the GPU

-*Visualizing mathematical functions graphically
+-Writing and integrating compute shaders in Unity -Performing parallel computations via the GPU -Visualizing mathematical functions graphically

 Here is the final result of tutorials
 <p align="center">